patrickcanny/needle/README.md

   5. Use Command `pip install mysqlclient` if you're using the MySQL DB
   6. Use `python app.py` to launch the server, and navigate to the local host to interact with the application

   Since this App is in pre-production, the MySQL DB would need an initial setup on your end.
-We apologize for the hassle!

 # References